KisamMeow/HELMdiel-Maps/README.md

 Find more information on that project at https://www.reddit.com/r/ffxi/comments/gmxv3a/introducing_the_ffxi_remapster_project/

-I've made these maps with GIMP and TexHammer, if you would like access to the XCF files feel free to DM me on Discord.
+I've made these maps with GIMP and TexHammer.